Josh-E-S/pexip-infinity-gcp-terraform/examples/advanced/README.md

 1. Run the initial installer on the management node
 2. Access the management interface to complete Pexip configuration
 3. Provision transcoding and proxy nodes

-   - Configure your Pexip Infinity deployment following the [Pexip documentation](https://docs.pexip.com/admin/admin_intro.htm)
+For detailed Pexip configuration steps, refer to the [Pexip documentation](https://docs.pexip.com/admin/admin_intro.htm).

 ### Clean Up